tchoi8/handmadecomputer/Dumpling/readme.md

 ####Finite-state machine

 This device is named "Finite-state machine"[2] because the entirety of its possible operation is limited to a finite number of configurations or memory states.
-I built it to better understand all the CPU's important components.
+I built it to better understand several of the CPU's important components.

 ![](https://farm6.staticflickr.com/5715/20893802212_7ed4646651_h.jpg =600x)

-#####Input & Output

 The four buttons in the front are the inputs which you can use to enter four bits of information.
 Pressing a button sets that input to 1 or *high* and the corresponding LED lights up immediately.
 The other four LEDs on the back are outputs, where machine-state information stored in the RAM (Random Access Memory) is displayed.

-#####RAM
-The small red switch on the left enables you to select between two modes, reading mode to store the 4-bit input state to memory, and output mode to read the stored memory state.
+The small red switch on the left enables you to select between two modes, reading mode to store a 4-bit input state to memory, and output mode to read the stored memory state.
 We'll go into the nature of RAM a bit more in the next chapter [RAM City](https://github.com/tchoi8/handmadecomputer/tree/master/RAMcity).

-#####Counter
-The small yellow switch on the right controls the counter which counts from zero to nine, ten states where four bits of information can be recorded.
-When the switch is toggled, the number decreases from nine to zero.

-The blue button next to the Counter control is a load.
-If this switch is enabled, you can load the information stored in the RAM.
-This is possible by switching on and off the load switches behind the chip.
-The binary information from the switches gives you a random access to the information the R.A.M.
-When it's not on the load mode, the RAM can cycle through the ten steps.
+The counter counts up from from zero to nine: ten sequential memory blocks for recording a 4-bit state.
+Once recorded in reading mode, the binary information stored in memory can be accessed arbitrarily (randomly) via its address on the RAM chip.

-The Finite-state machine demonstrates how the instructions and information are stored in memory.
-However it doesn't explain how the computer calculates information, or to continue with our dumpling metaphor, how the chef actually cooks the dumplings.
-The mathematical and logical operations are made possible with the ALU, which stands for Arithmetic Logic Unit.
+The finite-state machine demonstrates how information is stored in memory but we still need one thing to complete the CPU, the computation.
+To continue with our dumpling metaphor, we know how to make dumplings but we don't have a kitchen.
+The logic function is made possible with the ALU or Arithmetic Logic Unit.

 ![](https://farm6.staticflickr.com/5795/20876342206_4c0a7dcde4_b.jpg =600x)

-The ALU is responsible for all mathematics and logical operations, like comparing two bits of information, multiplying, or subtracting.
-It performs all artithmetic calculations and logical decisions.
-Since computers only think and speak in binary numbers, ALU also only deals with the truth or falsity of operations.
+The ALU is responsible for all arithmetic operations such as addition and multiplication.
+However, since computers only think and speak with binary numbers, the ALU builds these arithmatic functions by computing the truth or falsity a particular state, comparing bits of information according to a particular boolean logic as we practiced in the previous section.

 ![](https://farm6.staticflickr.com/5626/20313162303_a0112be8ff_b.jpg =600x)

 [Image source](https://commons.wikimedia.org/wiki/File:74181aluschematic.png)

-What's really fascinating about the ALU and the computers in general is that they are made for binary logic gates.
-ALU, which performs complex operations is still made of basic logic gates, as you as see on the diagram above.
-It looks like a busy street in the city.
+This is the fascinating thing about computers: despite the complex ways we can use them, everything they do still reduces to simple logic gates.
+As you as see above, building more sophisticated logic starts to look like a busy city street.

 ![](https://farm6.staticflickr.com/5696/20364771063_4c0aa7f838_b.jpg =600x)